Broadway Malyan

 Broadway Malyan is a global architecture, urbanism and design practice.
 It was established in 1958 by architects Cyril Broadway and John Malyan.

 Among its incorporated businesses globally, it owns or is closely associated with the English incorporated companies Broadway Malyan International Limited, Broadway Malyan Limited and Broadway Malyan Holdings Limited.

+In 2022, Broadway Malyan merged with architecture practice DC3 and workplace design specialists Will + Partners.

 Offices

-Broadway Malyan's offices are in London (UK), Madrid (Spain), Lisbon (Portugal), Warsaw (Poland), Abu Dhabi (UAE), Singapore, Shanghai (China), Mumbai (India), Dubai (UAE), Manchester (UK) and Birmingham (UK).
+Broadway Malyan is a globally expanded firm, with offices in: